-Why it’s important to ask this: This is a good question to tease out parts of the content lifecycle about which the candidate is familiar.
+- Why it’s important to ask this: This is a good question to tease out which parts of the content lifecycle the candidate is familiar with.
 Do they only have experience with copywriting, or can they come up with blog ideas themselves?
 Do they stop at writing the blog post, or do they keep promotion on social media in mind as well?

-What to look out for: You should look for a response that captures the whole process right from start to finish from ideation to production to distribution to analytics.
+- What to look out for: You should look for a response that captures the whole process from start to finish, from ideation to production to distribution to analytics.
 A great answer will include specific tools and details.
 Here’s an example of great and mediocre responses.

 - Mediocre Responses: